The Importance of Distracted Driving Awareness Month

 Drivers who glance away from the road for any reason, even for a second, risk their safety and that of others.

-Nationwide Solutions
+Nationwide solutions

-Nationwide also offers telematics solutions that can help motorists become more aware of their driving behaviors behind the wheel and promote safe driving practices.
-SmartRide® is a mobile application that tracks drivers’ habits on the road and offers safe driving discounts on auto insurance and personalized experiences that help them drive safely.
+Nationwide also offers telematics solutions and a driving rewards program that can help motorists become more aware of their driving behaviors behind the wheel and promote safe driving practices.

 Check out additional risk prevention resources

 The insights provided in this article underscore the importance of combating distracted driving.
-Given the rise in mobile device usage and other distractions, it’s more important than ever for drivers to adopt safe driving practices and for communities to support initiatives aimed at reducing distractions.
-Insurance agents—along with organizations like Nationwide—play a pivotal role in these efforts by offering resources, technology solutions like SmartRide® and educational campaigns to promote awareness and change behavior.
+Given the rise in mobile device usage and other distractions, it’s more important than ever for drivers to adopt safe driving practices and for communities to support initiatives aimed at minimizing distractions.
+Insurance agents—along with organizations like Nationwide—play a pivotal role in these efforts by offering resources, technology solutions like SmartRide® and educational campaigns to promote awareness and change driver behavior.

-By working together, drivers and insurance agents can make a difference in reducing distracted driving incidents.
-For more information on distracted driving, check out our other personal lines resources here.
+By working together, we all can make a difference in reducing distracted driving incidents.